pymanga/website/web/content/en/contribution/Documentation.md

 ---

 Our documentation is available [here](https://pymanga.github.io/pyMANGA/pyMANGA.html).
 The documentation is build on [pdoc](https://pdoc.dev/), a tool for python to auto-generate API documentation.
-If you want to contribute to the documentation, we recommend to clone to [source code](/contribution/download) repository and build the documentation locally for testing purposes before creating a pull request.
+If you want to contribute to the documentation, we recommend to clone the [source code](/contribution/download) repository and build the documentation locally for testing purposes before creating a pull request.

 ## Building the documentation locally